 “My senior year I recovered a fumble for a touchdown by the way.”

-Former Wildcat tight end and current television sideline reporter Glenn Howell (1984-85)
+Former Wildcat tight end and current radio analyst Glenn Howell (1984-85)

 “My brother played for Cal, so I was used to that rivalry.
 It was a very calm rivalry.
 A classy rivalry.
 I came down here and realized this was a nasty rivalry.